-Denmans is unique as it is the collaboration of a brilliant but little-known plantswoman and a brilliant and influential landscape designer who designed thousands of gardens in Britain and around the world.
-Joyce described Denmans with her relaxed but disciplined planting style as “glorious disarray”.
-Fusing her novel planting style with his own characteristically bold design style, focusing on structure, texture, pattern, and colour, John came to describe it as “controlled disarray”.
+Denmans, a Grade II garden on the National Heritage List for England, is unique as it is the collaboration of a brilliant but little-known plantswoman and a brilliant and influential landscape designer who designed thousands of gardens in Britain and around the world.
+Mrs. J.R. described Denmans with its relaxed but disciplined planting style as “glorious disarray”.
+Having fused her novel planting style with his own characteristically bold architectural style, John came to describe the garden as “controlled disarray”.

 Denmans has been undergoing restoration since January of 2018 and is full of inspiration and design ideas for gardeners of all levels and with gardens of all sizes.

 Plant Centre features unusual plants, vintage pots, and garden ornaments.

 Gift shop offers garden gadgets, home accessories, and vintage items.

 The tea rooms are currently closed due to the pandemic.

 Easy parking.
 Walkers, cyclists, well-behaved leashed dogs welcome.

 Garden Admission: £9 per adult, £7 per Senior, and £7 per child